joshleblanc/view_component_reflex/README.md

 ```

 ## Custom reflex base class
 Reflexes typically inherit from a base ApplicationReflex.
-You can define the base class for a view_component_reflex by using the `reflex_base_class` method.
+You can define the base class for a view_component_reflex by using the `reflex_base_class` accessor.
 The parent class must inherit ViewComponentReflex::Reflex, and will throw an error if it does not.

 ```ruby